Sweden · tool

 - •Reservations are recommended for popular restaurants, especially on weekend evenings.

-- •Punctuality is valued; arrive on time for reservations.
+- •Punctuality is valued; try to be on time for reservations.